gbrayut/cloud-examples/gke-gclb-misc/nlb.md

 [Pricing](https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer#pricing_and_quotas) for Passthrough and Proxy Network Load balancer should be the same (based on number of forwarding rules and overall bandwidth).
 There is a proxy instance charge for L7 Application Load Balancers, but there is no equivalent per instance SKU for L4 NLBs.
 And because Global Access allows clients from any region to access your internal load balancer, additional cross-region data transfer charges are incurred when traffic is sent to or from a client in a different region than the load balancer.

-See [base-whereami-spread.yaml](./base-whereami-spread.yaml) for example of NLB and Standalone NEG with more details in Google Cloud Console [Network Services](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) section.
+See [base-whereami-spread.yaml](./base-whereami-spread.yaml) for example of NLB and Standalone NEG.

+And more details in Google Cloud Console [Network Services](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers) or GKE [Services](https://console.cloud.google.com/kubernetes/discovery) sections.

 ## Internal Passthrough NLB